jruels/core-k8s/labs/simple-deployment/index.md

 ## Create a Deployment manifest(Pod, Service, Replicas)
-Using your favorite editor (Vim, Nano, Emacs) create a file called `hello-world.yaml` with the following content:
+Using VS Code, create a lab directory `$HOME/labs/lab4`.
+In the directory, create a file called `hello-world.yaml` with the following content:

-**NOTE** the “selector” app field is the same as the deployment metadata app field.
+**NOTE:** the “selector” app field is the same as the deployment metadata app field.

-**NOTE** that Kind is Service and Deployment, also, note the statically declared `NodePort`.
+**NOTE:** that the Kind is Service and Deployment.
+Also, note the statically declared `NodePort`.

 ```yaml
 apiVersion: v1
 kind: Service